mateus-f-torres/warehouse/LEARNING.md

 Depending on how complex your reducer is you may not need the third dedicated `useCustomHook.js` file, after all, in this project I need it as a way to separate React code from the pure reducer code, think of it as the `connect` in **React-Redux**.
 It may also seem strange to name everything the same, though the alternative would be to add a suffix to everyone of those cases: `addTodoHandler`, `ADD_TODO_ACTION`, `addTodoActionCreator`, `addTodoActionDispatcher` and so forth.
 I don't really see this as a problem as long as the file context is respected, and it sure helps not to have to think of a different name for each context, plus, you can follow along the whole process by grepping for just this one name.

+> There are only two hard things in Computer Science: cache invalidation and naming things.
+>
+> -- <cite>Phil Karlton</cite>

 ## Browser Storage
 Most of the usage will be centered around `Cookies`, `Web Storage`, `IndexedDB` and `Cache`.
-They all share the same global/group storage quota and default to temporary data, that is evicted by LRU policy when limits are reached (Least Recently Used **origin**).
-Most of the time users choose to explicitly clear cookies and data, very rarely is data automatically cleared by the browsers, only persistent data is spared when this happens.
+They all share the same global/group storage quota and default to temporary data, that is evicted by LRU policy ¹ when limits are reached.
+Most of the time users choose to explicitly clear cookies and data, very rarely is data automatically cleared by the browsers.

 Some APIs are better for small short-lived data, while others are excellent for caching full files.
 A **tl;dr** approach would be `Cache` for files, `IndexedDB` for most data and `Web Storage` for very small strings, although `IndexedDB` is pretty low-level for most projects, so I suggest using a library.